JaxWil24/Hearing_Aid_Accessibility/README.md

   ![Smoteenn](https://user-images.githubusercontent.com/107228424/201185080-a5ca6f16-cc75-4fff-ba4b-1615ca6083b6.jpg)

 * Results / Conclusion:
-  - Smoteen algorithm had the best results but not to the degree that it could be used to predict optimal zip codes(s) for additional Costco Hearing Centers (CHC's).
-  - Accuracy: Pretty good at .86 but not high enough to commit to the expense of opening a Costco Center.
+  - Smoteen algorithm had the best results of all three machine learning as it considered the 1's (Costco locations, minority class), as well as the 0's (no Costco locations).
+This model may be good as additional information tool in determining a new store location but is not a good application for this type of prediction.
   - Logistic Regression predicted a binary outcome, 0 or 1.
 Unfortunately, it couldn’t predict optimal zip codes.
   - Accuracy: .98, although is very high, this a poor metric for the type of dataset we have.
 It’s only considering all the “yes, costco location here” and not considering the other option “no, costco location here”.
-  - Precision and recall:
+  - Random Forest has the same limitations as Logistic Regression in as there are so few "yes'" it considers them irrelevant.
+Dataset is imbalanced.
+  - Results tables:

    ![ML_Results](https://user-images.githubusercontent.com/107228424/200046000-230dd27f-511d-4f92-811c-43c779d8c4cb.jpg)